KMOX: Early years

-KMOX was started in the early 1920s by a group of businessmen who formed a company known as "The Voice of St. Louis, Inc." According to the station's official website, the KMOX call sign was assigned by the Federal Radio Commission (a forerunner of the Federal Communications Commission).
-The station's owners wanted KVSL, for "Voice of St. Louis."
+KMOX was started in the early 1920s by a group of businessmen who formed a company known as "The Voice of St. Louis, Inc." The station's owners wanted the call sign KVSL, for "Voice of St. Louis".
 The owners also applied for KMO, with MO the abbreviation for Missouri, but those call letters had been in use by another station since 1922, KMO (now KKMO) in Tacoma, Washington.
 KMOX signed on the air on December 24, 1925.
-The "X" was added because the starting date was Christmas Eve, or Xmas Eve.
-A local legend states the call letters mean Kirkwood, Missouri On Xmas.
+The "X" was added because the starting date was Christmas Eve, thus shortened with the common abbreviation of Christmas to represent Xmas Eve.

+In 1927, the station gave prominent coverage to the Charles Lindbergh flight across the Atlantic in his plane the Spirit of St. Louis.
+That same year, KMOX became one of the first 16 affiliates of the CBS Radio Network.